SixArm/mast-cell-help/topics/bronchodilators/index.md

 There are three main types of bronchodilators:

-* **Beta-2 Agonists:** These drugs stimulate beta-2 receptors in the airway muscles, causing them to relax and dilate.
+* **Beta-2 Agonists**: These drugs stimulate beta-2 receptors in the airway muscles, causing them to relax and dilate.
 Short-acting beta-2 agonists are often used for quick relief of acute symptoms, while long-acting ones are used for maintenance therapy.
 Short-acting beta-2 agonists (SABAs) include albuterol and levalbuterol.
 Long-acting beta-2 agonists (LABAs) include formoterol and salmeterol.

-* **Anticholinergics:** These medications work by blocking the action of acetylcholine, a neurotransmitter that causes airway muscles to contract.
+* **Anticholinergics**: These medications work by blocking the action of acetylcholine, a neurotransmitter that causes airway muscles to contract.
 They are often used in COPD and asthma treatment.
 Short-acting anticholinergics (SAMA) include ipratropium.
 Long-acting anticholinergics (LAMA) include tiotropium and umeclidinium.

-* **Methylxanthines:** This group of bronchodilators includes theophylline.
+* **Methylxanthines**: This group of bronchodilators includes theophylline.
 They work by relaxing the airway muscles and reducing inflammation.